 From top: Fish & Chips, Beef Tips, Lamb Stew

 You can't go wrong with Fish & Chips at an Irish pub and Molly Malone's is no exception.
 I was very impressed with their wide variety of menu selections and finally decided on the beef tips--they were delicious... so good that it will be hard for me to opt for something else next time!
 The lamb stew was very hearty and also got a thumbs up from my coworker!

 Ah, we were all stuffed and very happy with our experience and food... but we decided to get dessert to share anyway!

 My pick was the brownie a la mode--my go-to at any restaurant... who can mess that up?
 But one of my coworkers doesn't like chocolate (crazy, I know!).
 Our waitress suggested the deep fried banana, but we all kind of wrinkled our noses and turned our heads sideways... she says some people love it, but a banana deep friend in beer-batter just wasn't sounding appealing to us.
 We opted for the bread pudding, which has blueberries and chocolate chips (Jennifer promised you can't taste the chocolate too much--and she was right!) with a whiskey butter.

 Both desserts were delicious, but the brownie a la mode is still my personal favorite!

 In conclusion, we were all very pleased with our experience at Molly Malone's and we can't wait to return.
 I was glad to see that they have a reasonably-priced kids menu with several kid-friendly options.
-I've heard their pizzas are delicious... and all day on Thursdays, they offer 1/2 price pizza and bottles of wine!
+I've heard their pizzas are delicious... and during their Happy Hour (M-F, 2-5pm) they have $5 off a personal cheese pizza, plus drink specials!
 We'll be back soon!